Evaluating Uplift Modeling under Structural Biases: Insights into Metric Stability and Model Robustness: Challenges for Uplift Modeling

 \textbf{Challenge 2: Structural Biases in Marketing Data.}

-\textit{Selection bias: personalized targeting induces covariate shift between treatment groups} Personalized marketing frequently leverages recommender systems informed by customer preferences (e.g., browsing behavior \citep{li2018learning} and past purchases \citep{chen2025data}).
+\textit{Selection bias: personalized targeting induces covariate shift between treatment groups.} Personalized marketing frequently leverages recommender systems informed by customer preferences (e.g., browsing behavior \citep{li2018learning} and past purchases \citep{chen2025data}).
 When recommendations drive treatment assignment, the treated and control groups differ systematically in their covariates.
-Formally, assignment is non-random and exhibits covariate shift: $P(X|T=1) \neq P(X|T=0)$, which further leads to a shift between factual and counterfactual distributions \citep{shalit2017estimating}.
+Formally, assignment is non-random and exhibits covariate shift: $P(X \mid T = 1) \neq P(X \mid T = 0)$, which further leads to a shift between factual and counterfactual distributions \citep{shalit2017estimating}.
 As a result, models trained on the factual domain cannot generalize to the entire domain \citep{tong2025disc2o,curth2023search,jeong2020robust}.

 \textit{Spillover effects: social influence violates SUTVA and overestimates uplift values.} Consumers' purchasing decisions are often affected by factors related to other people (e.g., perceived price fairness \citep{gubela2024multiple}, friends' recommendations \cite{xu2022travelers}), which violates the fundamental SUTVA assumption.
 In this case, potential outcomes are no longer independent across individuals.
-For a specific individual $i$, $Y_i$ can depend on treatment and outcomes of its neighbors.
-This network dependence complicates the potential-outcome structure, making individual covariates insufficient to over-explain uplift values and introducing bias into CATE estimation \citep{hudgens2008toward,pouget2019variance}.
+For a specific individual $i$, $Y_i$ can depend on treatments and outcomes of their neighbors.
+This network dependence complicates the potential-outcome structure, making individual covariates insufficient to fully explain uplift values and introducing bias into CATE estimation \citep{hudgens2008toward,pouget2019variance}.

-\textit{Measurement error: noisy customer features distort training and estimation.} Platform-collected features can contain errors due to limited time in research interview \citep{eliashberg1985measurement}, data entry mistakes \citep{tsikriktsis2005review}, and survey design \citep{ali2021measuring}.
-Denoting the true features by $X$ and the measurement noise by $\epsilon_{x}$, the observed features become $X_{obs}=X+\epsilon_{x}$.
-Such perturbations not only introduce latent noise that violates SUTVA but also degrade feature informativeness and propagate bias into CATE estimates \citep{schennach2016recent,saeed2020anchored}.
+\textit{Measurement error: noisy customer features distort training and estimation.} Platform-collected features can contain errors due to limited time in research interviews \citep{eliashberg1985measurement}, data entry mistakes \citep{tsikriktsis2005review}, and survey design \citep{ali2021measuring}.
+Denoting the true features by $X$ and the measurement noise by $\epsilon_{x}$, the observed features become $X_{\mathrm{obs}} = X + \epsilon_x$.
+Such perturbations degrade feature informativeness and propagate bias into CATE estimates \citep{schennach2016recent,saeed2020anchored}.